pac4j/pac4j/README.md

 ## Testing

+pac4j is tested by more than 400:
+- unit and bench tests launched by *mvn test*
-pac4j is tested by more than 400 unit, bench and integration tests (authentication processes are completely simulated using the [HtmlUnit](http://htmlunit.sourceforge.net/) library).
+- integration tests (authentication processes are fully simulated using the [HtmlUnit](http://htmlunit.sourceforge.net/) library) launched by *mvn verify*.

-To launch the tests, the **nr** Maven profile should be used.
-For example:

-    mvn clean install -Pnr

-Use the **js** Maven profile for Javadoc and sources generation.

 ## Bugs / Features tracking